 Storage

-To reheat them, I take the scones out of the freezer and defrost them at room temperature.
+To reheat them, take the scones out of the freezer and defrost them at room temperature.
 Then, reheat them in the microwave.

 More Breakfast Recipes